oVirt/ovirt-site/source/feature/ha-vm-reservation-detaileddesign.html.md

 #### DB

 Since there is no use of persisting the data, because it is relevant for a short period of time, no DB changes are needed.
+On the other hand the configuration should be persistent.

+for saving the configuration we will add a new record to the vdc_options table

+         insert into vdc_options(option_name,option_value) values ('EnableHaVmReservation','true');

+possible values for this field are true/false according to the user selection in the checkbox at the popup window (shown at the UI section).

 #### Rest API